 Insecure Design focuses on risks related to Design and architectural flaws.
 There is a call for more threat modelling, secure design patterns, and reference architectures to go beyond “shift left”.

 According to OWASP, “Insecure Design is not the source for all other Top 10 risk categories.
 There is a difference between Insecure Design and insecure implementation.
-We differentiate between design flaws and implementation defects for a reason, and they have different root causes and remediation.
+We differentiate between design flaws and implementation defects for a reason: they have different root causes and remediation.
 A secure design can still have implementation defects leading to vulnerabilities that may be exploited.
-A perfect implementation cannot fix an insecure design as, by definition, and needed security controls were never created to defend against specific attacks.
-One factor contributing to insecure Design is the lack of business risk profiling inherent in the software or system being developed, and thus the failure to determine what level of security design is required.”
+A perfect implementation cannot fix an insecure design as, by definition, needed security controls were never created to defend against specific attacks.
+One factor contributing to insecure Design is the lack of business risk profiling inherent in the software or system being developed, and thus the failure to determine the level of security design required.”

 While several vulnerabilities happen because of underlying code errors, this Security Misconfiguration relates to the misconfiguration of any layer of the applications stack from the software package or cloud platform up to the individual deployed application layer.
-It will thus embody unknowingly exposed services or ports, out of date or unpatched frameworks or the stack on that the framework sits, default passwords, or prolix error show left enabled on production systems.
+It will thus embody unknowingly exposed services or ports, out-of-date or unpatched frameworks or the stack on which the framework sits, default passwords, or prolix error show left enabled on production systems.
 Typically, it may be a case of the server administrator failing to alter the settings inside the stack to harden the protection of the setup.

 A06:2021-Vulnerable and Outdated Components

-Vulnerable and Outdated Components includes any software that is vulnerable, unsupported, or out of date.
-If you are unsure of the versions of your components – including all direct and indirect dependencies – or you neglect to scan and test your components, you are likely at risk.
+Vulnerable and Outdated Components include any software that is vulnerable, unsupported, or out of date.
+If you are unsure of the versions of your components – including all direct and indirect dependencies – or neglect to scan and test your components, you are likely at risk.

 A07:2021-Identification and Authentication Failures